ki-editor/ki-editor/docs/docs/normal-mode/selection-modes/regex-based.md

 Keybindings:

-- `^`: Collapse selection (start)
+- `z`: Collapse selection (start)
 - `$`: Collapse selection (end)

-In this selection mode, the movements behave like the usual editor, where [Previous/Next](./../core-movements.md#leftright) means left/right, and so on.
+In this selection mode, the movements behave like the usual editor, where [Left/Right](./../core-movements.md#leftright) means left/right, and so on.

 [First/Last](./../core-movements.md#firstlast) means the first/last column of the current line.